UK government wants Champions League final moved from Russia

-LONDON (AP) — The British government led calls for the Champions League final to be taken off Russia by European football's governing body on Tuesday to punish its deepening intervention in Ukraine.
+LONDON (AP) — The British government led calls for the Champions League final to be taken out of Russia on Tuesday to punish its deepening intervention in Ukraine, prompting UEFA to say it would reconsider hosting rights.

 “It’s absolutely vital in this critical moment that President Putin understands that what he is doing is going to be a disaster for Russia," Johnson told the House of Commons.